Arlanthir/notes/devices/PiBoyDMG.md

 ## Fix sound

-If sound crackles and pops after enabling OMX Player, change Sound Settings > OMX Player Audio Device to ALSA.
+- If sound crackles and pops after enabling OMX Player, change Sound Settings > OMX Player Audio Device to ALSA.

-(Audio Card should be Default and Audio Device should be PCM, I think)
+- In RetroPie 4.6-, EmulationStation Audio Card should be Default and Audio Device should be PCM.
+- In RetroPie 4.7.1+, EmulationStation Audio Card should be Sysdefault and Audio Device should be Headphones/HDMI.
+- EmulationStation sound level should always be 100%.

 ## Customize OSD (on-screen display)